Gifted & Talented Education

 The initial screenings process is as follows:

 - The GATE coordinator and classroom teacher will administer the Cognitive Abilities Test (CogAT) in the Spring of second grade.
-Any new students entering in grades 3-6 will be administered the Kaufman Brief Intelligence Test (KBIT 2nd Edition) in the fall of that school year.
+Any new students entering in grades 3-6 will be administered the Kaufman Brief Intelligence Test (KBIT 2nd Edition) or the CogAT in the fall of that school year.

-- Students scoring 97 (Age Percentile Rank) in any of the three sub-categories will have an assessment profile completed by the GATE coordinator and will be tested using the Torrance Test of Creative Thinking upon parent approval.
+- Students scoring 97 (Age Percentile Rank) in any of the three sub-categories will have an assessment profile completed by the GATE coordinator and may have additional (i.e. Torrance Test of Creative Thinking, K-bit)

 - Following initial screenings, the GATE coordinator will compile and review the following additional assessments and surveys: